TACC/checklist/README.md

-* Users can include their own checks in a directory, with names of the form *PrefixNo_Name*, and specify the pathname to their module directory by setting the environment CL_USER_DIR environment variable to the full path to the directory.
+* Users can include their own checks in a directory, with names of the form *PrefixNo_Name*, and specify the pathname to their module directory by setting the environment CHECKLIST_USER_DIR environment variable to the full path to the directory.
 When checklist is run, it executes the user modules and reports on the returned values after completing the system-wide modules.